How to look for Seals

 3. How do I search for seals online?

-The search box allows you to search Discovery, our catalogue by using relevant keywords, such as ‘lion AND seal’.
+The search box allows you to search Discovery, our catalogue by relevant keyword, such as ‘lion’.

 Your results will show all instances of the term(s) you searched for within our catalogue descriptions for these records.